docker/docs/ee/index.md

 ---

 The Docker Enterprise platform is the leading container platform for continuous, high-velocity innovation.
-Docker is the only independent container platform that enables developers to seamlessly build and share any application — from legacy to modern — and operators to securely run them anywhere - from hybrid cloud to the edge.
+Docker Enterprise is the only independent container platform that enables developers to seamlessly build and share any application — from legacy to modern — and operators to securely run them anywhere - from hybrid cloud to the edge.

-Docker Enterprise is a secure, scalable, and supported container platform for building and orchestrating applications across multi-tenant Linux, Windows Server 2016, and Windows Server 2019.

 Docker Enterprise enables deploying highly available workloads using either the Docker Kubernetes Service or Docker Swarm.
 Docker Enterprise automates many of the tasks that orchestration requires, like provisioning pods, containers, and cluster resources.
 Self-healing components ensure that Docker Enterprise clusters remain highly available.